bgachara/bgachara.github.io/posts/language_apps.md

   - i.e object to relational mapping tools, object serializers, source code generators, web page generators.

 - Translators or Rewriter
-  - combined reader and generator.
-  - reads text or binary and emits output conforming to same or different language.
+  - It is essentially a combined reader and generator that reads text or binary and emits output conforming to same or different language.
   - i.e language translators from extinct to modern languages, refactorers, log file report generators, pretty printers, macro preprocessors.

 - Interpreters
-  - reads, decodes and executes instructions
+  - It reads, decodes and executes instructions, i.e programming language impelementations.

 ## Implementation Patterns